Tascón List: Publication

 In February 2004, on the TV program Aló Presidente 180, President Chávez announced that he had signed a document asking the National Electoral Council (CNE) to provide copies of all the signatures of the petitioners for the referendum, in order to expose the opposition's "mega fraud".
 Due to a lack of funds on the part of the CNE, Luis Tascón, a representative of the ruling party in the legislature, led the collection of photocopies of the signatures.

 Tascón subsequently published on his website a database of the more than 2,400,000 Venezuelans who had signed the petition, together with their national identity card numbers (cédula).
 Tascón said he posted the list in order to support the verification of signatures, saying that publication of the list provided a way for those who appeared on it, but had not signed, to register a complaint with the CNE.
-Tascón later said that the source of the list was not the CNE, but an unidentified ex-head of Súmate, civil association which had collected the signatures.
-Tascón said he got the list by a group of entrepreneur who bought to a Súmate's high rank engineer for several thousand US dollars.

 On 20 April 2004 the CNE itself published a list of signers, and created a website where signers could determine the status of their signature (accepted, rejected, or in need of verification).

 Use

-The list made "sectarianism official".
+The list allowed the government to pursue official sectarianism.
 Venezuelans who signed against Chávez were denied jobs, benefits, and documents, and often subjected to harassment.
 Once the list was posted, Chávez, on a Venezolana de Televisión broadcast, encouraged use of the website to "verify illicit use of national identity cards".
 Roger Capella, Minister of Health declared that "those who signed against President Chávez would be fired because they are committing an act of terrorism".
 There was a public outcry, in particular by the organization Súmate, and because of reports that people who worked for the government were fired, denied work, or denied issuance of official documents because of their appearance on the list.
 In July 2004, access to the database under management of Comando Maisanta was granted to members of the "Batallones Bolivarianos de Internet (BBI)" (Internet Bolivarian Battalions), which previously had to register on Tascón's website to gain access under the strict requisite that they had not signed the petition for the referendum.